RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-workloads.md

 oc project default
 ```

-That's it for deploying basic workloads - we've deployed a VM on-top of OCS and one on-top of hostpath.
+That's it for deploying basic workloads as we've successfully deployed a VM on-top of OCS!

+Let's trying doing more with those workloads.
+Select "Live Migration" for the next lab.